-Ensuring that there are sufficient pupil places has always been the main driver for change in the school estate.
-Mainstream pupil numbers have risen by 14% from 1992 to 2016.
-Attainment levels in East Renfrewshire schools are consistently among the highest in Scotland, and the authority has a widely recognised successful inclusion policy, which with new house building and a buoyant rental market results in a high rate of inward pupil mobility and increased pressure from families outside the area via placing requests.
+Attainment levels in East Renfrewshire schools are consistently among the highest in Scotland and the authority has a widely recognised successful inclusion policy.
+New house building and a buoyant rental market results in a high rate of inward pupil mobility and increased pressure from families outside the area via placing requests.